BATTLEFIELD TOUR

 If you know Battle Honours tours, then you’ll know we’re 100% committed to making sure you enjoy yourself.

 It’s a full itinerary.
 We want you to be walking as much ground as possible – but we’re also pretty relaxed.
-Travelling in comfort by coach to each location, both of our 4-day battlefield tours are on a Bed and Breakfast basis.
+Travelling in comfort by coach to each location, our battlefield tours are on a Bed and Breakfast basis.
+Lunch is on the go, but there’s always plenty of time to ask questions, check maps, and take in new stories we’ve discovered along the way.

 HOW MUCH WALKING . . . ?